PaulWebster/RadioFrance/README.md

 If the plugin is working then you should see artist details appear around the time that a new track starts.

 **FIP stations supported:**
-FIP (including regional variants while they last), FIP autour ... du Rock, du Jazz, du Groove, du Monde, de l'Electro plus Tout Nouveau and Evenement (Reggae at time of writing).
+FIP (including regional variants while they last), FIP autour ... du Rock, du Jazz, du Groove, du Monde, de l'Electro, de Reggae plus Tout Nouveau.

 **France Musique stations supported:**
 Classique Easy